Lotzwil: Geography

-The municipality is located Amtsbez.
-Aarwangen.
+The municipality is located in Amtsbez Aarwangen.
 It consists of the haufendorf village (an irregular, unplanned and quite closely packed village, built around a central square) of Lotzwil and the hamlets of Amtsbez.
 Aarwangen.

 It is 2.5 km south of the city of Langenthal (center of the Oberaargau with 14,400 inhabitants) and 40 km from Basel, Berne and Lucerne, in the country of Switzerland.
 Located at 504 m above sea level.

 On 31 December 2009 Amtsbezirk Aarwangen, the municipality's former district, was dissolved.
 On the following day, 1 January 2010, it joined the newly created Verwaltungskreis Oberaargau.

 Transport

 Lotzwil has a railway station, served by lines S6 and S7 of the Lucerne S-Bahn (Langenthal - Lucerne).
 The nearest motorway exits are in Wangen an der Aare (A1 motorway) and Reiden (A2 motorway).

 Coat of arms

 The blazon of the municipal coat of arms is Argent a Lion rampant Azure langued and viriled Gules.